monstar-lab-oss/cross-platform-deepdive/batagur/northern river/README.md

 We use Typescript here.
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Plan

+### Routes (pages/subpages)
+1. Import routes from common module
+2. Each route gets its own file
+3. Each route file has to declare a unique top-level function
+   1. So, like, we might have a /details route with function Details()
+   2. I don't know what happens with more complicated layouts, but it's probably safe to just have separate routes for different screen sizes or configurations for now.
+4. Use react-router-dom in App.tsx to map the strings to the files

+### Home
+1. Just...make a basic home screen with nice things like stars?
+2. Include search widget from another file or something
+3. I don't like the idea of doing it all un-styled, but that might be the right approach here

+### Search results
+1. These get their own screen
+2. Don't even think about messing much with the layout

+### Details screen
+1. Should be the simplest layout
+2. Go ham with routing and refresh/update logic

 # Getting this to work

 ## Available scripts